Musta-Pollo/zimolajan-privacy/itemee_terms.md

 ### 3.1 Account Creation

-To access certain features, you must create an account by providing:
+Certain features require an account.
+You may be asked to provide:
 - A valid email address
 - A secure password
-- Confirmation that you are 13 years of age or older

-You are responsible for maintaining the confidentiality of your account credentials and for all activities under your account.
+You are responsible for all activity under your account.

 ### 3.2 Account Security

 You agree to:
-- Provide accurate and complete information
+- Provide accurate information
-- Keep your password secure and confidential
+- Keep your login credentials secure
-- Notify us immediately of any unauthorized access
+- Notify us of unauthorized access
 - Not share your account with others

-### 3.3 Account Termination
+### 3.3 Account Deletion and Termination

-You may delete your account at any time through the App's Settings or by contacting support@janzimola.com.
+You may delete your account at any time through the App or by contacting support@janzimola.com.

-We reserve the right to suspend or terminate accounts that violate these Terms.
+We may suspend or terminate accounts that violate these Terms.

 ---

 ## 4. Acceptable Use

-You agree NOT to use Itemee to:
+You agree not to use Itemee to:

-- Violate any applicable laws or regulations
+- Violate any laws or regulations
-- Upload or transmit malicious code, viruses, or harmful content
+- Upload malicious or harmful content
-- Attempt to gain unauthorized access to our systems
+- Attempt unauthorized access
-- Interfere with or disrupt the App's functionality
+- Interfere with the App’s operation
-- Use the App for any illegal or fraudulent purpose
-- Impersonate others or misrepresent your identity
+- Impersonate others or misrepresent identity
-- Collect or harvest data from other users without consent
+- Harvest data from other users without consent

 ---

-## 5. User Content
+## 5. User Content and Organizations

-### 5.1 Your Data
+### 5.1 Ownership of Content

-You retain ownership of all content you create in Itemee (items, labels, organizations).
-By using the App, you grant us a license to store, process, and sync your data solely for providing the service.
+You retain ownership of the content you create.
+You grant us a limited license to store, process, and synchronize your data solely to provide the service.

-### 5.2 Responsibility
+### 5.2 Shared Organizations

-You are solely responsible for the content you create.
-We do not monitor or control user content and are not liable for any content you or others create.
+Itemee allows collaborative organizations with multiple users.

+- If you **own** an organization, you are responsible for its content and members.
+- If you are a **member**, you do not own the organization or its shared data.

+If your account is deleted:
+- Organizations you solely own may be deleted
+- You will be removed from organizations you do not own
+- Shared data may remain accessible to other members
+- Any personal identifiers associated with you may be removed or anonymized

 ---

-## 6. Intellectual Property
+## 6. Payments and Subscriptions

-### 6.1 Our Rights

-The App, including its design, code, features, and branding, is owned by Jan Zimola and protected by intellectual property laws.
-You may not copy, modify, distribute, or reverse-engineer any part of the App without permission.

-### 6.2 Feedback

-If you provide feedback or suggestions, you grant us the right to use them without obligation to you.
+Some features may require payment.

+- Payments are processed by third-party providers such as Stripe
+- We do not store your full payment details
+- Fees, billing cycles, and applicable taxes will be disclosed before purchase
+- All payments are non-refundable unless required by law

+If you purchase through Apple App Store or Google Play, their billing terms apply.

 ---

 ## 7. Third-Party Services

-The App integrates with third-party services (Google Analytics, Firebase Crashlytics, etc.).
-Your use of these services is subject to their respective terms and privacy policies.

-We are not responsible for the practices of third-party services.
+Itemee integrates with third-party services (such as analytics, crash reporting, and payment providers).

+Your use of those services is subject to their respective terms and privacy policies.
+We are not responsible for third-party practices.

 ---

 ## 8. Disclaimers

-### 8.1 "As Is" Provision

-Itemee is provided "AS IS" and "AS AVAILABLE" without warranties of any kind, express or implied, including but not limited to:
+The App is provided **“AS IS”** and **“AS AVAILABLE”** without warranties of any kind.

-- Merchantability
-- Fitness for a particular purpose
-- Non-infringement
-- Accuracy or reliability of data

-### 8.2 No Guarantee

 We do not guarantee that:
 - The App will be uninterrupted or error-free
-- Defects will be corrected
+- Data will always be available or preserved
-- The App is free of viruses or harmful components
-- Data will not be lost
+- Errors or defects will be corrected

 ---

 ## 9. Limitation of Liability

-To the maximum extent permitted by law, Jan Zimola shall not be liable for:

-- Any indirect, incidental, special, consequential, or punitive damages
+To the maximum extent permitted by law, we are not liable for indirect, incidental, consequential, or special damages, including loss of data or profits.
-- Loss of profits, data, or goodwill
-- Service interruption or data loss
-- Any damages arising from your use of the App

 Our total liability shall not exceed the amount you paid us (if any) in the 12 months preceding the claim.